Parents hunting for baby formula as shortage spans US

 Industry professionals say it will be hard to boost supply quickly, because the FDA requires extensive testing, labeling and inspections.

-“It’s a long and rigorous process to bring any new manufacturers into this country,” said Ron Belldegrun, co-founder of ByHeart, a New York-based specialty formula maker that recently launched its first product after four years in development.
+“It’s a long and rigorous process to bring any new manufacturers into this country,” said Ron Belldegrun, co-founder of ByHeart, a New York-based formula maker that recently launched its first product after four years in development.

 Hollingsworth reported from Kansas City, Missouri.